-Hey Everybody – we get lots of questions about gluten in alcohol, and we’re here to set the record straight.
-Here’s our Gluten-Free Alcoholic Beverage Guide, plus good information from those in the know.
-We’ve also added links to some of our articles about specific liquors, so you can really get the 411 on your favorite spirits.
+Hey Everybody - we get lots of questions about gluten free alcohol, and we're here to set the record straight.
+Here's our Gluten-Free Alcoholic Beverage Guide, plus good information from those in the know.
+We've also added links to some of our articles about specific liquors, so you can really get the 411 on your favorite spirits.

 Here's a little more info: The European Food Safety Authority considers distilled alcohol “unlikely to cause a severe reaction” in those with grain allergies and the Canadian Celiac Association allows distilled alcoholic beverages for people with Celiac Disease even if they’re made with wheat, rye, or barley, since “the distillation process should remove the reaction-causing proteins”.

 Liquors distilled from gluten-containing grains include: some Vodkas, Whiskey & Bourbon.

 Here's the list of Gluten Free Alcohol, with a few notes:

 - Beer - GLUTEN FREE only, check out our Gluten Free Beer list

 - Fruit brandy - that's FRUIT brandy, not flavored brandy

 - Jägermeister - good news, right?
 You can still have a Surfer on Acid when you need to revisit college days.